 Medical intervention is vital for treating symptoms of cocaine overdose.
 Lowering blood pressure and heart rate may be necessary once the person arrives at the hospital.
 This initial care can prepare the person to enter a detox facility for specialized treatment.

 Treatment continues with behavioral therapies to address the motivations and reasons for using, as well as any underlying psychological issues.
 One effective form is cognitive-behavioral therapy.
-Receiving this type of therapy can help a person alter their thinking and actions towards cocaine abuse.
+Receiving this type of therapy can help a person alter their thinking and actions toward cocaine abuse.

 Avoid an Overdose by Taking the First Step Today